-The Future of Architecture, According to a North Korean Architect
+The Future of Architecture, According to North Korea

 A design for the Bird’s Nest Villa, one of several illustrations exhibited at the Korean Pavilion in Venice